Skip to Content

 • Seaweed emulsions

-So look to the set of three numbers that should be on every product.
+So look at the set of three numbers that should be on every product.
 Something like 10-10-10.
-The first number stands for nitrogen, the next is for phosphorus and then potassium (also known as N-P-K).
+The first number stands for nitrogen, the next is for phosphorus, and then potassium (also known as N-P-K).

 Are you using a product with that first number higher than the others, something like 16-4-8?
 Try switching to 5-5-5 or another blend with less nitrogen from now on.